 Few subjects confuse the average non-technical website owner as much as caching.
 Here's what it is.

 When your web browser (Chrome, Internet Explorer, Opera, Firefox etc.) loads a web page, it needs to download that page from your web server (the computer your website lives on.)

 That means downloading all the text, images, scripts and WordPress code on that page.
 Plus all that extra plugin code.
 This happens every time the page is loaded!

 Caching (from the french 'cacher', to hide) saves all of those downloaded files on your local hard drive.
-Next time a page on that website is loaded, your borwser can use the already downloaded local copy.
+Next time a page on that website is loaded, your browser can use the already downloaded local copies of the files.
 Loading the images and scripts from your hard drive is much faster than rechecking online and downloading every time.